kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 nitty-gritty.
 -->

+We will update the Eviction API to support group-aware disruption budgets.

+#### Spec Update

-We will add a new optional string `calculationPolicy` to the `PodDisruptionBudget.spec`.
+We will add a new optional string `budgetScope` to `PodDisruptionBudget.spec`.

-- If this field is unset or `Pod` (default), the Eviction API will evaluate the PDB based on individual pod counts, preserving all existing behavior.
+If unset or `Pod` (default), the Eviction API evaluates the PDB based on individual pod counts, preserving all existing behavior.
-- If `Workload`, the Eviction API will find the `Workload` object and its `PodGroup` as specified by the Pod specs.

-This `PodGroup` defines the minimum number of pods required for a replica of that group to be healthy, and how many replicas are expected.
-Using this information, the PDB's `minAvailable` or `maxUnavailable` will be interpreted in terms of these `PodGroup` replicas, rather than individual pods.
+If `Workload`, the PDB's `minAvailable` or `maxUnavailable` fields are interpreted as a count of PodGroup replicas (as defined by the Workload API) rather than individual pods.

+#### Status Update

+We will add new fields to `PodDisruptionBudget.status` (e.g., `CurrentHealthyReplicas`) to explicitly report the health of pod groups.
+This ensures that:

+The PDB reports how many groups are healthy.

+Existing fields like `CurrentHealthy` continue to report pod counts, preventing issues in existing monitoring dashboards.

+#### Logic Update

+When `budgetScope` is `Workload`, the Eviction API will fetch the Workload object referenced by the target pods.
+It will use the PodGroup `minCount` to determine if a replica is healthy.
+If pods are missing a workload reference, they will be treated as unhealthy to prevent unintended evictions from proceeding.

 ### User Stories (Optional)